 The MLT program is a full-time program and can be completed in as few as 18 months.
 The specific class schedule will vary from quarter to quarter.
 The MLT program will follow a quarterly academic calendar, with classes beginning in January, April, July, and October.

 How many classes will I need to take?

 The MLT curriculum has 94 credit hours and 24 courses, taken over six quarters.
 A student could potentially take fewer classes if prior coursework is transferrable.
 The Office of the Registrar will evaluate prior college credit to determine if any credits transfer.

 To get started with the enrollment process, prospective students should meet with an admissions representative and take the entrance exam.
 Prior to acceptance, students must meet all admissions requirements.

-*Serious applicant status pending from the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)
+*HCN is currently in serious applicant status with the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS)

 In the fifth and sixth quarters of the Medical Laboratory Technology program, students will hone their skills and apply their knowledge in a clinical laboratory environment at one of our clinical affiliates.
 The clinical laboratories affiliated with Hondros College of Nursing’s MLT program include the following:

 Cincinnati Children’s Hospital Medical Center, 3333 Burnet Ave., Cincinnati, OH 45229